Modern Foreign Languages

 Key Stage 3

-This year in Key Stage 4 students have opted for either Spanish or French.
 In the curriculum students continue to further develop their linguistic skills, through speaking, listening, reading and writing.
 Many of the Key Stage 3 topics are revisited in further depth, with the aim of growing students’ confidence and proficiency in the language.
-The AQA GCSE language course begins in Year 10, with the final examinations in Year 11.
+The Year 11 students this year will sit the AQA GCSE language course, which they began in Year 10 with the final examination this year.
+The course will cover three main topics:

-Students will sit four equally weighted examinations at the end of year 11: listening, reading, writing and speaking.
-In languages there are two tiers of entry: Foundation (which enable a student to achieve 1-5) and Higher (which enables students to achieve 5 -9).
+Students will sit four equally weighted examinations at the end of Year 11: listening, reading, writing and speaking.
+In languages there are two tiers of entry: Foundation (which enables a student to achieve Grades 1-5) and Higher (which enables students to achieve Grades 5-9).

 Home Languages